Frequently Asked Questions

 A limited number of reduced fee slots available

-Ask about our Caregiver and New Mom Packages!
+Ask about our New Mom Packages!

 This depends on the person and the problem.
 Some people feel more comfortable with online therapy as they can open up more.
 Some people like in person services especially in a crisis and just are more comfortable in meeting face to face.
 Research has shown online therapy is just as effective as in person therapy.* What is paramount to the success of any mode of therapy is the relationship between the therapist and the client.